 If your workout routine consists of going to the gym and doing the same thing over and over again, you’re probably not going to get the results you want.

-"The key to continuing making improvements is to change the workload," says Paul Plakas, a personal trainer and star of Slice Network's X-Weighted.
-"Your body will plateau after a certain point, because it adapts to the stress you put upon it.
-You have to put more stress on the body.
-Whether you work out with more intensity, or longer, or with more weight, you’ve got to do something harder than what you were doing before if you want your body to change."
+“The key to continuing making improvements is to change the workload,” says Paul Plakas, a personal trainer and star of Slice Network’s X-Weighted.
+“Your Healthy Body will plateau after a certain point, because it adapts to the stress you put upon it.
+You have to put more stress on the Healthy Body.
+Whether you work out with more intensity, or longer, or with more weight, you’ve got to do something harder than what you were doing before if you want your Healthy Body to change.”

 If you’re bored of the same old, same old at the gym, why not try one of these fresh new fitness ideas?
 Not only will they help you up the intensity of your workout, they may also help you bust through boredom and start seeing the physical changes you desire.

 Sure, you’ve tried out a yoga class, and maybe even a hot yoga class or two.
 But the latest craze in yoga circles will sweep you off your feet – literally.
 Spun off from New York City acrobatic performance troupe AntiGravity, the AntiGravity Yoga workout is designed to increase overall health and physical agility while having fun.

 The practice uses something called the AntiGravity Hammock along with some standard yoga moves (as well as a few from dance, Pilates and calisthenics).
 You perform the moves hanging from the hammock, letting you decompress tight joints and relieve pressure while aligning the vertebrae of the spine without strain.
 It even allows you to perform advanced yoga inversions without neck or back compression.

 With Crossfit franchises popping up all across the country, people are drawn into the classes based on the premise that Crossfit’s specialty is having no specialty at all.
 These intense classes combine cardio, strength training and endurance, allowing people to push their bodies to the limit.